kbrugh/meditation/README.md

 "In the province of the mind what one believes to be true, either is true or becomes true within certain limits.
 These limits are to be found experimentally and experientially."
         **-Dr. John C. Lilly, author of Programming and Metaprogramming in the Human Biocomputer**

 **_Biological neural systems are naturally amazing at pattern recognition_**, and this simple algorithm takes advantage of that.
 Used as a tool, running this Python (version 2) script in a terminal allows you to program your own mind - *in a way*.
-This particular form of "self-metaprogramming" works by a matrix of precise visual stimulation: rapidly cycling user-defined meditations mixed in with a flow of encryption-grade, entropy-derived random character generation.
+This particular form of "self-metaprogramming" works by using text in a terminal as a matrix of pixels precisely stimulating the visual field.
+It involves rapidly cycling user-defined meditations mixed in with a flow of encryption-grade, entropy-derived random character generation.

 **This tool serves as a nice way to:**